 In advanced studies, you focus on field-specific issues and develop your professional knowledge when writing your Master’s thesis and completing courses in your field of specialisation.
 In addition, the studies include elective courses that allow you to diversify and deepen your knowledge.

 The scope of the Master's Programme in Forest Sciences is 120 credits (ECTS).
-The programme comprises two study tracks: forest ecology and management and forest bioeconomy business and policy.
+The programme comprises two study tracks: forest ecology and management and forest economics, business and society.
 These study tracks include a total of six fields of specialisation.

-The specialisations forest ecology and management focus on various types of forest and peatland ecosystems and their exploitation, examine the planning of forest use and the relevant collection of information, examine forest inventory models, wood harvesting and logistics as well as the processing of wood into bioeconomy products.
+The specialisations forest ecology and management focus on various types of forest and peatland ecosystem diversity, evolution and interactions, how forest organisms respond to changing enviroment, examine the planning of forest use and the relevant collection of information, examine forest inventory models, wood harvesting and logistics as well as the processing of wood into bioeconomy products.

 Topical issues include:

-When choosing the study track Forest Bioeconomy Business and Policy, you learn to work with people, businesses and societies managing renewable resources, with a broad understanding of sustainability and profitability; and learn to critically analyse politics and power in related policy arenas.
+When choosing the study track Forest economics, business and society, you learn to work with people, businesses and societies managing renewable resources, with a broad understanding of sustainability and profitability; and learn to critically analyse politics and power in related policy arenas.

 Course topics include: